jiaruizhang96/ECE1724-Rust-Project/README.md

 The motivation for developing a distributed file storage system stems from real-world industry experiences that demonstrated the importance of robust, scalable, and performant data management infrastructure.
 Companies like Amazon and Google have demonstrated that the performance of distributed systems directly impacts user experience and, consequently, business outcomes.
 For instance, Amazon's research showed that even a 100-millisecond delay in page load time could potentially reduce sales by 1%, while Google discovered that a 0.5-second lag in search results could lead to a 20% drop in user traffic.

-These findings illustrate the importance of designing distributed systems that prioritize three fundamental characteristics: scalability, availability, and low latency.
+These findings illustrate the importance of designing distributed systems that prioritize four fundamental characteristics: scalability, availability, safety and low latency.
 Modern storage services require infrastructure that can expand to accommodate growing data demands, maintain continuous operation even when individual nodes fail, and provide rapid access to data.

 **Technological Landscape**